Jashepp/customElements-mixinPropertiesAttributes/README.md

 This class mixin adds functionality to your web component (custom element) to help javascript properties and DOM element attributes be synchronised/reflected where configured.
 This allows for data-binding from both attributes and properties for a web component.

+This is written with vanilla JavaScript.
+No external dependencies required.

 No hidden or internal properties/methods are added to your class(es).
 The only property/method that is not part of the web component standards is the `static get properties()` method (can be named anything you like) used for configuring properties.
 This mixin makes use of the `observedAttributes` and `attributeChangedCallback` web component methods.

 This JavaScript Module (ESM) exports a `mixinPropertiesAttributes(base)` method that will return a class which extends the provided `base` class.